Victor de Buck: Life

 The work of the Bollandists had just been revived and, in spite of his youth, Victor de Buck was summoned to act as assistant to the hagiographers.
 He remained at this work in Brussels from September 1840, to September 1845.
 After devoting four years to theological studies at Louvain where he was ordained priest in 1848, and making his third year of probation in the Society of Jesus, he was permanently assigned to the Bollandist work in 1850.
 He remained engaged in it until his death, living in a room at St. Michael's College, Brussels, which also served as his study.
 He had already published in Vol. VII of the October Acta Sanctorum, which appeared in 1845, sixteen commentaries or notices that are easily distinguishable because they are without a signature, unlike those written by the Bollandists.
 In the early years, he would periodically take a brief respite to preach a country mission in Flemish.

-He composed in collaboration with scholastic Antoine Tinnebroek an able refutation of a book published by the professor of canon law at the University of Leuven, in which the rights of the regular clergy were assailed and repudiated.
-This refutation, which fills an octavo volume of 640 pages, was ready for publication within four months.
+In collaboration with scholastic Antoine Tinnebroek, he composed a response to a book published by the professor of canon law at the University of Leuven which argued against various rights of the regular clergy.
+This response, which fills an octavo volume of 640 pages, was ready for publication within four months.
 It was to have been supplemented by a second volume that was almost completed but could not be published because of the political disturbances of the year, the prelude to the revolutions of 1848.
 The work was never resumed.